Follow the step by step process or choose what situation that best describes you:

 Credential Assembly Service

 Although the Virginia Board of Bar Examiners requires that you graduate from an ABA-approved law school, it does not mandate that this school be located in Virginia.
-There are 200 law schools nationwide that hold ABA accreditation and are listed in the ABA-LSAC Official Guide to ABA-Approved Law Schools.
+There are more than 200 law schools nationwide that hold ABA accreditation and are listed in the LSAC Official Guide to ABA-Approved Law Schools.
 ABA standards for law schools and the ways in which such schools are approved are listed in the Standards and Rules of Procedure for Approval of Law Schools.

 ABA-Accredited Law Schools in Virginia